ryansheehy0/RS_Cheat_Sheets/Data_Structures/graphs.md

 	- If the removed edge connects 2 different vertex sets
 		- edge is added to the result
 		- two vertex sets are merged

+- Prim's algo
+	- For each non-selected node, pick the edge with the smallest weight that attaches to another selected node, but not for the start.
+	- Chose a node and pick the smallest weighted edge.
+	- Chose the smallest edge from the unselected nodes to the selected nodes.
+	- Repeat until all nodes are selected.

+- Minimum Spanning tree has n nodes and n-1 edges

 ### Dijkstra's shortest path
 Can be used for for unweighted graphs with an edge weight of 1, but shouldn't be used if edge weights are negative.